Multivariate Quadratic Transformations and the Interpolation Kernel: The formal kernel

 \begin{cor} If $|\ord(a)|+\max_i|\ord(x_i)|<\ord(c)\le 1/2$, then

 In particular,

 \end{cor}

-\begin{rem} This gives an initial indication of why we call this a ``kernel'': $K^{(1)}_c$ is essentially the kernel of a univariate integral operator considered in \cite{SpiridonovVP/WarnaarSO:2006}, where it is shown that the operators with kernels $K^{(1)}_c$ and $K^{(1)}_{c^{-1}}$ are inverse in a suitable sense. \end{rem}
+\begin{rem} This gives an initial indication of why we call this a ``kernel'': $K^{(1)}_c$ is essentially the kernel of a univariate integral operator considered in~\cite{SpiridonovVP:2004}, where it is shown that the operators with kernels $K^{(1)}_c$ and $K^{(1)}_{c^{-1}}$ are inverse in a suitable sense.
+Note that the present kernel is not the only natural multivariate extension of the univariate kernel; see~\cite{SpiridonovVP/WarnaarSO:2006}, where several such extensions (with much simpler explicit formulas!) are given. \end{rem}

 We also have some special cases with explicit formulas corresponding to similar special cases of the interpolation functions.

 \begin{prop} The kernel has the special cases

 and the limiting case